pingswept/me30-website/content/notes/feather-programming.md

 As the code is uploaded, you'll see the larger circular LED on the Feather board flash rapidly green for a moment.

-After the code is saved on the Feather, you should see the on-board red LED blinking once per second.
+After the code is saved on the KB2040, you should see the large on-board NeoPixel LED blinking once per second.

 If you've made it this far, your hardware and software are working properly.
 Congratulations!
 Go get a drink of cool, delicious water!
 {{< /expand >}}

-## Alternative Feather programming tutorials
+## Alternative KB2040 programming tutorials

 Adafruit's [CircuitPython Tutorials](https://learn.adafruit.com/welcome-to-circuitpython) are great if you're new to this stuff.
 Please take the time to run through them; it's an investment worth making.
 Microcontrollers are not going away soon.